 3. Use the prime lens

 It is better that you use a prime lens of 85mm.
-This won’t only help you avoid distortions, but with a soft-focus, it’ll make sure that the complete attention of your viewers is drawn directly to your main subject and not to unnecessary background details.
+This won’t only help you avoid distortions, but with a soft focus, it’ll make sure that the complete attention of your viewers is drawn directly to your main subject and not to unnecessary background details.

-4. Try out different lightings
+4. Try out different lighting

-For studio photography, you are completely dependent on the studio lights.
+For studio photography, you are entirely dependent on the studio lights.
 Though you have several choices, this can also confuse you.
 It depends on shots to shots for which lighting works best for you.

 Umbrella lightings are perfect for full-body shots and when your model is supposed to lie down.
 You can use flashlights for close-ups and half-body portraits.

 If you want to create some dramatic effect, then you may use colored lighting.
-If the nature of your studio portrait photography allows a fun, funky, or zesty mood, then you may also use neon lights and light sticks to be more creative.
+If the nature of your studio portrait photography allows a fun, funky, or zesty mood, you may also use neon lights and light sticks to be more creative.

-The use of several lighting is one of the best advantages you get while studio portrait photography.
+The use of several lighting is one of the best advantages you get during studio portrait photography.
 Many professionals who do studio photo editing also create this effect digitally if the photographer can’t get such lighting shots as fancied.

 5. Use reflectors of all sizes

 They come in several sizes varying from 14” to 50” best.
-The smallest works for close-ups and you may use larger reflectors as you cover more area, such as half-body and full-body studio shots.
+The smallest works for close-ups, and you may use larger reflectors as you cover more area, such as half-body and full-body studio shots.